ansys/pyhps/doc/source/examples/ex_python_pyansys_cantilever.rst

 --

-The `uv package manager <https://docs.astral.sh/uv/>`__ is used to run arbitrary python scripts in environments created on the fly.
+The `uv package manager <https://docs.astral.sh/uv/>`__ is used to run arbitrary Python scripts in environments created on the fly.
 Setup instructions can be found in the
 `python-uv-example <ToBeFilledInWhenBasicExampleMerged>`__.

 Ansys Geometry Service
 ----------------------

-The Ansys Geometry Service must be installed for pyAnsys Geometry to function.
+The Ansys Geometry Service must be installed for PyAnsys Geometry to function.
 Installation instructions can be found
 `here <https://geometry.docs.pyansys.com/version/stable/getting_started/faq.html#how-is-the-ansys-geometry-service-installed>`__.
 The application should then be registered in the scaler as follows: